altunixon/wips/lns/altina_ln/ASP-123-Chapter_3__4_Southwards.md

 They walked out of the palace.
 As there was a large number of reporters and civilians gathered at the gate, they boarded a carriage.<br/>
 The celebration in the city was at its rowdiest right now.
 It would probably last for a week before it ends.<br/>
 The driver did as he was instructed earlier, avoiding the main roads and took the long way around half the capital before reaching a certain mansion.<br/>
-The mansion of the Tiraso Laverde House——
+The mansion of the Tiraso Laverde House——<br/>
 As she wasn’t on good terms with the other nobles and the First Army, those close with Altina didn’t stay in the palace, and lodged here instead.<br/>
 Heavy Infantry from the Fourth Army guarded the gates as if this was the headquarters on a battlefield.
 They even erected their unit flags inside the courtyard.<br/>
-Regis and Altina alighted from their carriage/
+Regis and Altina alighted from their carriage/<br/>
 The servants lined up to welcome them.<br/>
 The door in the entrance opened, and an aristocratic lady walk out from the depths of the corridor.
 It was Fanrine.<br/>
 "Thank you for your hard work, Princess Argentina, Sir Regis."<br/>